About the Garlic Farm

 Connecticut, just a few miles up route 20 from the town center of Granby.

 We grow a full line of the most popular summer vegetables, raised according to the guidelines of the Northeast Organic Farming Association.
-We specialize in tomatoes, peppers, and, of course, onions & garlic & related alliums, including leeks and shallots.
+(We take the NOFA pledge.)
+We specialize in tomatoes, peppers, and, of course, onions and garlic and related alliums, including leeks and shallots.

 Gary then farmed on the side for some years before turning his complete attention to raising high-quality vegetables, herbs, and flowers according to sound and sustainable farming practices.
 Now, in a good year, he uses his building skills only to construct improvements on the farm.

 About our garlic

-About our season
+About our seasons

-We open up our market in the barn for two weekends in June for garlic scapes.
-The exact dates depend upon the weather & how quickly the garlic plants develop.
+We open up the barn for two weekends in mid-June for garlic scapes.
+The exact dates depend upon the weather and how quickly the garlic plants develop in the spring.

 Open for the season beginning the

-Saturday after Independence Day
+Saturday after Independence Day.

-10 am to
+Then open 10 am to